 Or

 Convey the actual deadline for the letter.
-If you’re applying for Early Action, Early Decision, or any other November 1 deadline, let them know.
+If you’re applying for Early Action, Early Decision, or any other early deadline, let them know.
 If it’s a Regular Decision application due in early January, let them know.
 If it’s rolling admissions, and the sooner you get all the materials in the sooner you get a decision, let them know.
-If it’s a Regular Decision application due in early January, but you want to have all your applications out early for your peace of mind, that’s fine.
-But the teacher’s deadline is still early January.
+If it’s a Regular Decision application due in early January, but you want to have all your applications out early for your peace of mind, that’s fine—but the teacher’s deadline is still early January.
 Don’t try to push them into arbitrary or confusing deadlines that aren’t realistic.

 If they say no, don’t be pushy.
 This should go without saying.
 There are a number of reasons a teacher might say no when you ask for a recommendation.
 Don’t assume you know what the reason is, and don’t be pushy.
 Someone who can’t or doesn’t want to write a letter isn’t going to write a good one.
 If the teacher who says no is one who a college requires a letter from, let that teacher know and see if there’s something you can work out.
 But do this as a follow-up, not in the same conversation where the teacher initially says no.

 I think it’s best to plan on getting recommendations from your counselor and two teachers until you know for sure you don’t need that many.
 You should obviously send all the recommendations a school requires.
 But I don’t think you should send more than a single extra recommendation, even if they allow for more.
-Sending too many recommendations quickly becomes a problem, it makes you seem more annoying and desperate than accomplished and interesting.
+Sending too many recommendations quickly becomes a problem—it makes you seem more annoying and desperate than accomplished and interesting.
 Also avoid having someone impressive send a recommendation if they don’t actually know you.
 A bland, generic letter from a business executive, elected official, or famous person doesn’t actually help you.

 What do you do if a college asks for something you can’t provide?
 There are times when a college may ask for a recommendation that you’re simply unable to provide.
 Example: your school counselor left the school and hasn’t been replaced.
 Whenever there’s any kind of problem or question, reach out to your admission representative at the college.
 Most colleges still divide their admission staff by geography, and most will let you look up who the admission counselor for your region is.
 If you can find that on their admission web page, perfect.
 If not, find any contact info you can for the admissions office and reach out with your question.
 The sooner you do this, the better.
 Don’t wait until right before the deadline to let them know you may not be able to get exactly what they’re asking for.
 Consider mid-September to be your deadline for this (unless, of course, you decide to apply to a school after that).